Memory Alignment for Spatial Data Buffers in WebGPU

 buffer_bytes = tiles.tobytes()

 This guarantees byte-exact parity between host memory and GPU device memory.
 When deploying across heterogeneous environments, consult Browser Support & Fallback Routing Strategies to ensure alignment guarantees hold across different GPU driver implementations and fallback paths.
-Endianness mismatches are rare in modern WebGPU targets, but explicit little-endian serialization (<f4, <u4 in struct module) remains a defensive best practice for cross-platform GIS data pipelines.
+Endianness mismatches are rare in modern WebGPU targets, but explicit little-endian serialization (<f4, <u4 in the struct module) remains a defensive best practice for cross-platform GIS data pipelines.

 Performance Optimization and Cache Utilization

 Deterministic alignment directly impacts L1/L2 cache line efficiency.
 GPUs fetch memory in 32-byte or 64-byte cache lines; misaligned spatial attributes force partial reads and increase memory bandwidth pressure.
 By enforcing 16-byte struct boundaries, you enable coalesced memory access patterns during vertex fetch and compute dispatch.
 For tile-based rendering, align bounding volume hierarchies (BVH) and spatial hash grids to cache-line boundaries.
-Use @stride in WGSL arrays to eliminate runtime offset calculations.

 Validation and Debugging Strategies